-At least weekly, the owner or operator must inspect areas where containers are stored.
+At least weekly, the owner or operator must inspect areas where containers are stored, except for Performance Track member facilities, that must conduct inspections at least once each month, upon approval by the Director.
+To apply for reduced inspection frequency, the Performance Track member facility must follow the procedures described in §265.15(b)(5) of this part.
 The owner or operator must look for leaking containers and for deterioration of containers caused by corrosion or other factors.

-See §265.171 for remedial action required if deterioration or leaks are detected.
+[Comment: See §265.171 for remedial action required if deterioration or leaks are detected.]